7 Best Budget Telephoto Lens For Sony E Mount: (2023 Guide & Reviews)

 Despite a variable aperture, this lens boasts a decent minimum focus distance of 0.9 meters or just three feet.

-You’ll find a sturdy metal mount on the back, but unfortunately, an absence of a rubber gasket makes this question regarding weather sealing.
+You’ll find a sturdy metal mount on the back, but unfortunately, the absence of a rubber gasket makes this question regarding weather sealing.

 As far as the overall value is concerned, it is pretty good for what it is.